snacsnoc/snacklinux/README.md

 -------
 ##### Generic building instruction
 1. Set `./configure --prefix` or `make PREFIX= install` to `../_install` to install to the root filesystem
-2. Compile staticly with toolchain and try to `--disable-nls` with most packages
+2. Compile staticly with toolchain and try to disable extraneous libraries
 3. Test!

 Hacking